bjrmatos/jsreport-with-authorization-server-sample/README.md

 ##Technical notes

 ###authorization server
 The implementation builds on the original [Identity Server sample](https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/NodeJsApi).
-We just removed the authentication through credentials to simplify the sample startup.
+We just removed the authentication through credentials and use host name instead of host IP to simplify the sample startup.
 The `Config.cs` then includes some changes which are discussed in the next chapter.

 ###jsreport configuration
 jsreport server is running with default `dev.config.json` configuration except the `authorizationServer` node in the config.